KRISWIU/cs326-final-tet/docs/milestone3.md

 This collection is used to store user data.
 Each user has their own unique document, with the following fields:

 **Required fields:**
-- `id` - int used to uniquely refer to this user.
-- `username` - string used for when the user logs in.
-Must also be unique.
+- `username` - string which effectively serves as the user's id.
+Required for login and must be unique.
 - `password` - string used to authenticate the user.
 Stored as a hashed and salted string.
-- `lists` - 2D int array storing (at the highest level) lists, and then the IDs of the works in each list.
+- `lists` - object array storing list objects.
+Each list object has a `name` property with a unique name, and a `artworks` property, which is an array containing the int IDs of the artworks in the list.

 **Optional fields:**
 None as of right now.